joemasilotti/masilotti.com/_posts/2021-01-07-set-wkwebview-title.md

 }
 ```

-Here’s how it looks, including the delegate “resetting” mentioned above.
+Here’s how it looks, including the delegate "resetting" mentioned above.

 ```swift
 extension XCTestCase {